rashidyreza/GNSS-navigation-reader/README.md

 email: rashidyreza76@gmail.com

-Hello friends, I'm Reza Rashidi.
-I study Geodesy at Geomatics departments of university of Tehran this code is an navigation ephemeries reader for GNSS systems like GPS, GLONASS, BeiDou and Galileo
+this code is an navigation ephemeries reader for GNSS systems like GPS, GLONASS, BeiDou and Galileo

 this code is written for GPS satellites almanac and the steps is as follows: